Snippet

 A snippet is a fragment or sample of a longer text used to give an impression of the entire version.

 Search engine results use snippets (combined with a title and the URL of the page found).
 Search engines like Google usually display a snippet of text that comes from the page in question.
 Showing a one- or two-sentence snippet of text that contains the keywords that were searched for tells the user something about the context in which these keywords appear in the text.
-If no suitable sample can be found, the meta-description is often used.
-The snippet displayed on the results page determines the likelihood that a user will click on a result.
+When a suitable sample cannot be found, the meta-description is often relied upon.
+The snippet displayed on the results page helps determine the likelihood that a user will click on a result.

 However, snippets are also used in places other than the search functions of search engines and Web sites.
 For example, in e-mail programs that display the first sentences of a message in the list of e-mail messages in addition to the sender and subject line.
 Within e-mail marketing, this is cleverly capitalized on by having the message begin with a stimulating opening, which often includes a personalized salutation.
 Making clever use of these snippets can increase the opening percentage of emails.